pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 ## The rigidbody magic

-There is one last component to add to our player: a _Rigidbody 2D_.
+There is one last component to add on our player: a _Rigidbody 2D_.

 This will tell the physics engine how to handle the game object, and it will also allow collision events to be raised in scripts.
 And we will use them soon.